-Circle Surrogacy is the only agency that offers you two truly fixed price options, tailored to your specific circumstances.
+Circle Surrogacy is the only agency that offers you a truly fixed price option, tailored to your specific circumstances.
 And Circle Surrogacy has one cost for surrogacy whether you live in the U.S. or abroad.

 (both prices exclude IVF)

-Our Journey Protection Guarantee offers Intended Parents unlimited transfers for a fixed price, plus the Circle Promise: we’ll refund 100% of our agency fee plus unused third party funds if you do not bring home a baby.
+Our Journey Protection Guarantee offers Intended Parents unlimited transfers for a fixed price, plus the Circle Promise: We’ll provide a 100% refund of our agency fee if you have no embryos remaining and do not bring home a baby.

 What is an agency fee?
 What does it cover?